 Although the blame in the Target breach lies with insufficient safeguards in the retailer’s supply chain, it’s fair to suggest that PCI DSS 3.0 is part of a larger effort to curb the behaviors that lead to compromised information and penalize those who even indirectly had a hand in a breach.
 Despite the recurrence and extent of such incidents, PCI DSS compliance was lackluster at best under version 2.0.

 The Verizon 2014 Compliance Report offered some fairly sobering statistics concerning adherence to PCI DSS 2.0 (or lack thereof) in 2013.
 Last year, only 11.1 percent of organizations surveyed had achieved full compliance.
 The average level of compliance was 85.2 percent, a significant rise over the 52.9 percent average in 2012, but it was likely hard won.
 The introduction of a new standard will knock most enterprises a step back and push full compliance even further way.

 PCI compliance affects virtually every aspect of file transfers and information exchanges.
 Many financial firms rely on faxes to share important documents and transfer sensitive files that require signatures and authorizations.
 It’s crucial for PCI compliance, as well as overall information security, that these records do not end up in unauthorized hands.
-This means that all equipment used to send and receive confidential information needs to be protected in accordance with PCI standards.
+This means that all PCI technology and equipment used to send and receive confidential information needs to be protected in accordance with PCI standards.

 Only a proactive approach to information protection can lead a company to true PCI compliance, wrote E-Commerce Times contributor Kurt Hagerman.
 With PCI compliant software and fax over IP services, organizations can make a meaningful addition to their data protection capacities, not only to satisfy PCI 3.0 requirements but to commit to information security in a threat-laden era.